Ava Marie Ziegler: 2024–25 season: Injury struggles

-2025–26 season
+2025–26 season: Return to competition, struggles, and retirement

 Ziegler returned to competition in late September at the 2025 CS Nepela Memorial, where she finished in sixteenth place.
 She followed this up by placing tenth at the 2025 CS Trialeti Trophy.

 In November, Ziegler competed at the 2026 Eastern Sectional Singles Final, placing second.
-As a result, Ziegler qualified for the 2026 U.S. Figure Skating Championships.
+As a result, Ziegler qualified for the 2026 U.S. Championships; however she subsequently withdrew from the event.

+On January 8, she announced her retirement from competitive skating due to being unable to get back to the level she needed because of repeated injury.